ContinuumIO/misc-docs-info/_sources/directory/sphinx.txt

   Section Bravo
   -------------

-  Sphinx supports automatic cross references to :doc:`a document called two<two>` in the same archive.
+  Sphinx supports automatic cross references to :doc:`another document<two>` in the same archive.

   The link caption defaults to the document title if no other title is given: :doc:`two`